-C. Essential data correlations of the MNIST data
+C. Essential data correlations of the MNIST data set

 We consider in this section the MNIST data set [22], consisting of 10 classes of 28×28 images.
-This data set is highly structured: if one approximates each class by a multivariate Gaussian, the resulting samples are already visually recognizable (Fig. 5a,b; see Appendix E for further details).
+This data set is highly structured: if one approximates each class by a multivariate Gaussian, the resulting samples are already visually recognizable [Figs. 5(a) and 5(b); see Appendix E for further details).
 Our goal is to use the theory developed in previous sections to quantify this observation, in a matter which can be generalized to different data sets and different sets of input cumulants.
 We also argue that truncation of cumulants in the input layer has the largest impact, and in the process validate our theory on a nontrivial task.